 Q9.
 Five key locations, termed Coastal Cell Areas between Merrion Gates (Co.
-Dublin) and Wicklow Harbour (Co.
-Wicklow) have been identified and assessed as particularly exposed to coastal erosion and climate change effects.
+Dublin) and Wicklow Harbour (Co Wicklow) have been identified and assessed as particularly exposed to coastal erosion and climate change effects.
 Which CCA is of most interest to you?

 63% of respondents ranked CCA1 Merrion to Dún Laoghaire first as of most interest to them.
-CCA2/3 Dalkey Tunnel to Shanganagh-Bray Wastewater Treatment Plant was ranked as being of second most interest to respondents.
+CCA 2/3 Dalkey Tunnel to Shanganagh-Bray Wastewater Treatment Plan was ranked as the second of most interest to respondents.